 I really don’t know what life has in store for me, from one minute to the next.
 I’m lucky to live an okay life in an established city; my challenges are rarely to do with my actual survival.
 But I am also a person who has been working through anxiety and depression for a decade of their short life already.
 To ignore meditation would be a wilful act of self-sabotage.

 Whether it’s my shift in attitude or the delicious feeling of having added another day to my streak that drives me, I make sure to find the time to sit down and do the work.
 And I don’t care which it is — in the end, I have benefitted enormously.
 I’m a big believer in doing what you have to do to motivate yourself to get it done.
 It doesn’t matter if my intentions are for the love of mindfulness or not.
 That’s a happy side effect, either way.

-I admit it: I have since moved on to trying mantra, to kundalini in particular, to understanding a lot more about all the hippy-dippy-wishy-washy stuff I used to roll my eyes at.
+I admit it: I have since moved on to trying mantra, kundalini, and all the ‘hippy’ stuff I used to roll my eyes at.
 I happily chant ‘Ong Namo Guru Dev Namo’.
 I happily practice fire breathing.
 But even without any of that, I will keep on sitting down to my meditation practice each day, because you definitely do not need those extra things.
 At 50 days and counting, I have begun to embody that bigger-than-my-mind feeling, that quietening of thoughts, that ability to focus, and that expansion into the universe that so many self-help guides promised me I would feel…